-Part 2 of 3 of the “Keeping Hooves Healthy” Series.
+Part 2 of 3 of the “Healthy Hooves” Series.

 The array of hoof supplements on the market today can be overwhelming.
-There are so many choices… so how can you pick which one will be the right choice for your horse?
+There are so many choices available to equestrians – how can you pick the right choice for your horse?

 Thankfully, you are not alone.
-Today, in part two of the three-part “Hoof Series,” we hope to shed light on the different types of supplements available today and to help you find the best one for your horse.
+Today, in part two of the three-part “Healthy Hooves” series, we hope to shed light on the different types of supplements available today and to help you find the best one for your horse.

 There are three main ingredients to look for when purchasing a hoof supplement: biotin, methionine, lysine.